area9innovation/fast/mini/readme.md

 ## Mini Forth

-The interface to the compiler is exposed as a Forth interpreter.
-The Forth interpreter has a stack at runtime, which is used to construct the desugared AST.
+Mini Forth is primarily used to construct the AST.
+The semantic actions in Gringo grammar files are written in Mini Forth.

-The values in this Forth correspond to the values in the expression language.
+The values in this Forth correspond to the values in the Mini expression language.
 Besides providing the stack, macros and Forth definitions, this Forth also serves as the interface to the compile server itself through special commands.